json4s/json4s/README.md

 A1:

-Extraction does not work for classes defined in REPL.
-Compile the case class definitions with scalac and import those to REPL.
+Extraction does not work for classes defined in the REPL.
+Compile the case class definitions with scalac and import those to the REPL.

 Kudos
 =====

-* The original idea for DSL syntax was taken from Lift mailing list ([by Marius](http://markmail.org/message/lniven2hn22vhupu)).
+* The original idea for the DSL syntax was taken from the Lift mailing list ([by Marius](http://markmail.org/message/lniven2hn22vhupu)).

-* The idea for AST and rendering was taken from [Real World Haskell book](http://book.realworldhaskell.org/read/writing-a-library-working-with-json-data.html).
+* The idea for the AST and rendering was taken from [Real World Haskell book](http://book.realworldhaskell.org/read/writing-a-library-working-with-json-data.html).